osu-tournament-rating/otr-docs/docs/topics/Automated-Checks.md

 Most of the issues which require manual intervention are at the `Match` and `Game` levels.
 For example, if a `Match` has too many invalid games, it will be marked as `PreRejected` and require manual intervention.
 The same is true for `Game`s.

-For `GameScore` entities, there are very concrete rules which can easily determine whether it should be `Rejected`, for example if the `Score` value is below the minimum.
+For `GameScore` entities, there are very concrete rules which can easily determine whether it should be `Rejected`, for example if the `Score` value is below the minimum (and thus very likely comes from a referee in the lobby or other anomaly).

 We also have a web interface which allows reviewers to mark an entity - and all of its children - as `Verified` or `Rejected`.
 Generally speaking, if at a glance everything is marked as `PreVerified`, very little effort is required to manually approve these submissions.
 If the opposite is true, it's likely that the submission contains invalid data.